-- For all medication and treatment (unless court-ordered)
+- Receiving medicine and treatment (unless court-ordered)

-- To be subjected to experimental research
+- Undergoing experimental research

-- For release of treatment records (Exceptions)
+- Releasing treatment records

-- To be filmed or taped
+- Being filmed or taped